tony-w/UnityKickstart/jollyplatformer/README.md

 The first screen that loads in the game is managed by the `TitleScreen`.
 This object renders a simple textured button using Unity's built-in GUI components.

+### Clouds

+The cloud objects are created using a single texture that is then broken up into separate objects using Unity's built in sprite manager.
+You can see how this is done by clicking on the `Sprite Editor` button on the cloud texture.

 ## Other Components